By: J.Patterson

 Wet:

-115g coconut oil (solid but soft at room temp)
+125g coconut oil (solid but soft at room temperature)

 185g creamy peanut butter